(for all patients 16 years or younger) 700 William Avenue

 You will be called and taken into a treatment area where doctors, nurses and other support staff will care for you.
 You may be sent for tests (e.g. an x-ray) and we may take blood and urine samples.
 You may need to wait for results.

 Depending on the nature of your illness or injury, you may need to see a specialist, be treated in the Emergency Department or be admitted to hospital.
 You may need to wait on a bed in the Emergency Department until a room is available.

-204-787-2071 – Ask for the Sexual Assault Nurse Examiner or report to Adult or Children’s Emergency
+204-787-2071 – Ask for the Sexual Assault/Intimate Partner Violence Examiner or report to Adult or Children’s Emergency

-The Sexual Assault Nurse Examiner Program (SANE) is a group of specially trained female nurses who provide treatment 24-hours a day, seven days a week to people of any gender and any age who have been sexually assaulted or recently assaulted by their intimate partner (sexually and/or physically).
+The Sexual Assault/Intimate Partner Violence Program (SA/IPV) is a group of specially trained female nurses who provide treatment 24-hours a day, seven days a week to people of any gender, aged 14 and older, who have been sexually assaulted or recently assaulted by their intimate partner (sexually and/or physically).

 We provide options and choices about medical care and/or police reporting.
 We provide medications to prevent infection and pregnancy.
 We connect you with counselling services and community resources if you choose.
 Our goal is to provide you with the information you need to make choices that are best for you.